Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 That means we should have 3x as many CD4+ than CD8+…

-T cells are like the officer, and though they can seem kinda snobby, sending them out into the front lines is advancing a type of cell death that we can never get back.
+T cells are like the officer, and though they can seem kinda snobby, sending them out into the front lines is advancing a type of cell death that we can never come back from.

-There’s no easiser way to say it, increased T cells is associated with living longer.
+There’s no easier way to say it: increased T cells are associated with living longer.

 Even when there is a T cell replacement, it’s associated with longer lifespans.